-When audiences left the film's UK premiere at the Odeon, Leicester Square, London, they were greeted by the sound of screeching and flapping birds from loudspeakers hidden in the trees to scare them further.
+When audiences left the U.K. premiere at the Odeon, Leicester Square, London, they were greeted by the sound of screeching and flapping birds from loudspeakers hidden in the trees to scare them further.

 The classic scene in which Tippi Hedren watches birds attacking the townsfolk was filmed in the studio from a phone booth.
 When Melanie opens the phone-booth door, a bird trainer had trained gulls that were taught to fly at it.
 Surviving photos of the shooting of the scene were published in the book "Hitchcock at Work" by Bill Krohn.

 The schoolhouse, in Bodega, California, has also been known to be haunted, even back during filming.
 According to Tippi Hedren, the entire cast was spooked to be there.
 She also mentioned how she had the feeling, while there, that "the building was immensely populated, but there was nobody there."
 When Sir Alfred Hitchcock was told about the schoolhouse being haunted, according to Hedren, he was even more encouraged to film there.

 Sir Alfred Hitchcock revealed on The Dick Cavett Show (1968) that three thousand two hundred birds were trained for the movie.
 He said the ravens were the cleverest, and the seagulls were the most vicious.